top of page

 Session 3: Combating Immigrant Isolation

-Welcome to the third session of our Psychology Workshop Series, organized by House of Friendship and sponsored by Wake County.
+Welcome to the third session of our Psychology Workshop Series, organized by House of Friendship and sponsored by HealthLit4Wake.

 In this session, Combating Immigrant Isolation, we focused on one of the most common yet often unspoken challenges of migration: the experience of social isolation and loss of belonging.